End of Year Sale Launching 27th Nov

 How to fix scratched lenses

 If your lenses are scratched, there two ways you can help to polish or blend them-out.
-These methods won’t remove the scratches entirely, but will help to reduce their visibility. *Note, these methods are for the lenses and not the frame.
+These methods won’t remove the scratches entirely, but will help to reduce their visibility.
+Inevitably, any coatings such as anti-glare will become more damaged by attempting to 'blend' scratches away.

 Non-gel toothpaste: With a soft cloth or cotton pad, apply a small amount of toothpaste to your scratched lenses.
 Rubbing in a side-to-side motion, gently buff-out the surface scratches.
 To clean your lenses, immerse your frame in lukewarm water mixed with dish detergent.
 Use your thumbs to gently rub the lenses clean of any residual toothpaste.
 Dry using a microfibre cloth.